Savage Dragon: S.O.S. years

 Behind the scenes during this period, Rob Liefeld acrimoniously departed from Image Comics.
 The Shattered Image crossover and the Mars Attacks Image event were used as a way to phase out characters created by Liefeld from the collective "Image Universe", including Youngblood.
 In the pages of Savage Dragon, Larsen has the Dragon approached by the United States government to form a superhuman task-force to replace Youngblood.
 After negotiations, the team is dubbed the Special Operations Strikeforce, or S.O.S.
 This team includes much of the super-powered supporting cast of the book, including Jennifer Murphy, a super-strong, invulnerable single mother first introduced in The Savage Dragon: Sex & Violence miniseries.
 Despite being the founding member of the team, the Dragon spends little time as a member.

-Later, on a dying parallel Earth, a murderous despot named Darklord begins to swap parts of his Earth with parts from the Dragon's.
+Later, on a dying parallel Earth, a murderous despot named Damian Darklord begins to swap parts of his Earth with parts from the Dragon's.
 The Dragon leads a team of S.O.S. members, including Jennifer Murphy and his former girlfriend Rapture, to this world to stop Darklord.
 Rapture is killed by Darklord, and the Dragon and Jennifer are separated from the rest of the team.
 While the remaining members of S.O.S. manage to stop the transfer and escape back to their own Earth, the Dragon and Jennifer are forced to find their own way off of the dying planet.
 While they make their escape, Dragon attempts to find this Earth's Rapture, only to find that world's Debbie Harris instead.

 The threesome is lost in space for some months, and the Dragon is once again presumed dead, eventually landing on Godworld, where Debbie dies but is revived as an angel.
 The Dragon and Jennifer are caught in a battle between Thor and Hercules, and then sent back to Earth by All-God; Debbie does not return with them.
-Following this, the Dragon fights a Dr. Doom-like armored dictator before returning to Chicago on leave and striking up a casual sexual relationship with his former partner Alex Wilde.
+Following this, the Dragon fights a Doctor Doom-like armored dictator before returning to Chicago on leave and striking up a casual sexual relationship with his former partner Alex Wilde.

 In the giant-sized issue #50, many of the series subplots are resolved, and in a climactic battle among most of the series cast, the Dragon is killed by the mystic Abner Cadaver; however, the wizard is murdered midway through this by William Jonson, and the Dragon is bonded with him.